paramoredigital/EE-YQL-Plugin/README.md

 `param:key="value"`
 >Optional.
 Allows you to use variable substitution in your YQL queries.
 See: http://developer.yahoo.com/yql/guide/var_substitution.html

+`prefix="no"`
+>Optional.
+If set to "yes" the YQL plugin will apply a heirarchical prefix to all nested variable pairs in order to prevent variable name conflicting in the ExpressionEngine template parser.
+See the examples section for an example.

 `debug="no"`
 >Optional.
 If set to "yes" the YQL plugin will dump useful debugging information and exit.